|Application Term||Application Period Opens||Application Deadline||Instruction Begins|

 Familiarity and aptitude in biological or social sciences: There is no specific major required, though candidates with undergraduate majors in the biological or social sciences are strongly encouraged to apply.

-You must submit your valid, unexpired GRE scores through ETS using code code #4833 on or before the application deadline.
-Exemption may apply, please reach out to our Admissions Coordinator if you feel that you meet one or more of the following criteria:
+You must submit your valid, unexpired GRE scores through ETS using code #4833 on or before the application deadline.
+An exemption may apply, please reach out to our Admissions Coordinator if you feel that you meet one or more of the following criteria:

 You are currently enrolled in, or have completed, a degree in medical, dental, optometry, business, or law school.
 Please submit your MCAT, DAT, OAT, GMAT, or LSAT scores, respectively, in lieu of the GRE exam.

 Note: If you are currently enrolled in a clinically based professional degree program (e.g., MD, DO, DMD, DVM, OD, PharmD), you must complete your degree requirements before the application deadline of the semester to which you are applying.

-*All other professional school exams will not be eligible as alternatives to the GRE exam.
+No other professional school exams will be eligible as alternatives to the GRE exam.

 GRE scores are valid for five years from the year in which you took the exam.Note: